It is currently an excellent time to consider a career in dermatology.

 Dermatology is an exciting and tremendously varied specialty.

-The core role of a dermatologist is to improve the care of patients with skin disorders; and this will range form a neonate born with a genetic disorder or infection through to an elderly person with skin cancer.
+The core role of a dermatologist is to improve the care of patients with skin disorders; and this will range from a neonate born with a genetic disorder or infection through to an elderly person with skin cancer.

 The specialty has a wide remit, with over 2,000 possible diagnoses.
 However, with recent advances in medicine more people can be treated for chronic diseases, so that their illness is controlled; and this makes the specialty particularly rewarding.